 There are many different biopsy techniques that can be used to obtain the tumor tissue.
 The technique is determined by the location and size of the tumor, as well as the patient's overall health.
 The patient's healthcare team will discuss the best options with the patient as well as the risks and benefits of the procedures.

-Currently, tissue biopsies are the only way to confirm a diagnosis of lung cancer, and they are the primary way to detect driver mutations or levels ot the PD-L1 protein.
-However, in certain situations, a patient's doctor may use a liquid biopsy instead of a tissue biopsy, once a diagnosis has already been made via tumor tissue, to decide if certain targeted therapies are right for the patient.
+Currently, tissue biopsies are the only way to confirm a diagnosis of lung cancer.
+However, your healthcare team may also use a liquid biopsy instead of a tissue biopsy to decide if certain targeted therapies are right for you.

 - Check if the patient's cancer has become resistant to a targeted therapy and decide the next treatment option

 - Follow the patient's response to a particular targeted therapy

 If a liquid biopsy test is negative, results from the tissue biopsy are used to make treatment decisions at diagnosis.
 If a liquid biopsy is negative and the cancer spreads or comes back, a tissue biopsy may be recommended.
 It is important to note that not all cancer cells shed DNA, so not all patients can be successfully tested via liquid biopsy.